Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Falling behind on a Mississippi mortgage puts a homeowner on a fast track with few recovery options after the sale.
-Mississippi's non-judicial foreclosure process requires no court involvement — the lender or trustee can proceed directly to a sale with only a 30-day published notice, and there is no post-sale redemption period once the trustee's deed is recorded.
+Mississippi's non-judicial foreclosure process is governed by Miss.
+Code Ann. § 89-1-55, which requires three consecutive weekly publications in a county newspaper plus courthouse door posting — with the sale occurring within one week of the last publication.
+There is no post-sale redemption period once the trustee's deed is recorded.
+Miss.
+Code Ann. § 89-1-59 preserves the homeowner's right to reinstate the loan at any time before the sale by paying all past-due amounts, fees, and costs.
 Understanding exactly what happens at each stage — and what options remain — is the first step to protecting your home in Jackson, Gulfport, Biloxi, Hattiesburg, Tupelo, or anywhere else in the state.

 Your mortgage payment is due on the first of the month.
 Most Mississippi loan agreements include a grace period — typically 15 days — during which you can make the payment without a late fee being assessed.
 A payment received after the grace period triggers a late fee, typically 3 to 5 percent of the overdue payment amount.
 A single missed payment within the grace period does not trigger a credit bureau report or formal delinquency notice.